-In 2013 Big River United Way successfully applied for a Volunteer Generation Fund grant which is federally funded volunteer program designed to connect potential volunteers with organizations that wish to utilize volunteers.
+In 2013 Big River United Way successfully applied for a Volunteer Generation Fund grant which is a federally funded volunteer program designed to connect potential volunteers with organizations that wish to utilize volunteers.
 This is a “by demand” type of program and serves UWGRR’s service area.
-The program began in 2014 and has successfully received three extension grants in 2018, 2019 and 2020.
-By federal funding design, monies have been stair stepping down and is now mostly funded by United Way, RSVP and other local grants.
+The program began in 2014 and has successfully received three extension grants in 2018, 2019, and 2020.
+By federal funding design, monies have been stair-stepping down and are now mostly funded by United Way, RSVP, and other local grants.

 In 2018 the RSVP program and the VGF program were joined to insure the continuation of the VGF program.
 This joining formed the Volunteer and Community Engagement umbrella.
 There is a Director and an Assistant Director.
 Both positions are contingent on funding streams.

 UWGRR is funded via grants, fundraisers, and donations.
 Each year there is an annual employee giving campaign, a small business giving campaign, and an individual giving campaign.
 These campaigns run from September through December and provide UWGRR with much of its funding.
 There are also several other smaller fundraising events throughout the year.

 Supporting non-profit agencies that work in the areas of health, education, and financial stability is the prime focus of United Way.
 For an organization to receive United Way funds, there is an application and an extensive vetting process that happens each fall; this coincides with the annual giving campaign.
 Successful agencies begin receiving allocations in January and receive their last payment in December.
 We can also provide special needs grants for smaller amounts mid-year, using the same vetting process.